mavlink/mavlink-devguide/en/services/parameter.md

 # Parameter Protocol

-The parameter microservice is used to exchange configuration settings between MAVLink systems.
+The parameter microservice is used to exchange configuration settings between MAVLink components.

-The protocol guarantees delivery/reliable synchronisation of parameters for systems where the [parameter set does not change during normal operation](#limitations).

 Each parameter is represented as a key/value pair.
 The key is usually the human-readable name of the parameter (maximum of 16 characters) and a value - which can be one of a [number of types](../messages/common.md#MAV_PARAM_TYPE).

-This key/value pair has a number of important properties:
+The key/value pair has a number of important properties:

 * The human-readable name is small but useful (it can encode parameter names from which users can infer the purpose of the parameter).
 * Unknown autopilots that implement the protocol can be supported "out of the box".
 * A GCS does not *have* to know in advance what parameters exist on a remote system (although in practice a GCS can provide a *better* user experience with additional parameter metadata like maximum and minimum values, default values, etc.).
 * Adding a parameter only requires changes to the system with parameters.
   A GCS that loads the parameters, and the MAVLink communication libraries, should not require any changes.

 ## Message/Enum Summary